 I’ve written before about how existing activists can best get newer people involved, but this process has also made me increasingly aware that there’s a set of tips about how to get involved that pretty much no-one ever tells would-be new activists.
 So this post is an attempt to put that right.

-Do let me have your feedback on it; I hope this post will evolve and improve over time, doing its own little bit in helping the party grow and win even more battles for liberalism.
+Do let me have your feedback on it; I hope this post will continue to evolve and improve over time, doing its own little bit in helping the party grow and win even more battles for liberalism.
 It was, after all, a new member a few years back getting involved that set the chain of events going which ended up in same-sex marriage being legalised.
 Even our party leaders have been new members at some point.

 Whatever the level of contribution you’d like to aim for (or end up being persuaded to go for…), there’s stacks loads of fun, friendship and success awaiting.
+So here is the latest set of six tips to help you get stuck in.

 1. Local activism or not?